March 14, 2019

 Sarah Turner uses her personal writing website to outline her niche expertise in the health industry.
 She features a prominent call-to-action to book a 15-minute consult so you can decide if hiring her is a good fit for your business.
 Her site is well laid out with easy links to her rates and services as well as her portfolio.
 She even maintains a blog offering advice to other writers and boosting her authority.

-First things first, having your own writer website is a great way to build authority and make it easy for potential clients to find you.
+First things first, having your own writer website is a great way to build authority and make it easy for potential clients to find you outside of job boards.
+It's more professional than just having your own blog and it can help you make money faster.
 Business owners will appreciate your prominent writing samples and can easily decide if you'd be a good fit for their team.
 Freelance writing sites are basically the digital version of resumes.
 They help you stand out from the crowd and enable you to share your past website copy and content marketing expertise.